openlawteam/tribute-contracts/website/docs/subgraph/setup/LocalDevelopment.md

 ## Terminal 3

-Once this is up and running, you can create and deploy your subgraph to the running Graph Node.
-To do this, from the project root directory, `truffle compile` to build the contracts, if they aren't already built.
+Once this is up and running, you can create and deploy your subgraphs to the running Graph Node.
+To do this, from the project root tribute-subgraph directory, `npm run deploy-subgraph`.

-Then from the `subgraph` directory:

-- `npm ci` to install dependencies
-- `npm run codegen` to run the code generation
-- `yarn create-local` to allocate the subgraph name in the Graph Node
-- `yarn deploy-local` to deploy the subgraph to your local Graph Node